aneto0/MARTe2/Docs/User/source/contributing/qa/qa.rst

 The code and documentation review process includes the manual verification of the API documentation and the verification that a set of best practices were followed during the code implementation.

-This activity includes the execution of the ``flexelint`` static code analysis tool which verifies the compliance of the source code against the coding standard and in particular against the MISRA standard.
+This activity includes the execution of the static code analysis tool which verifies the compliance of the source code against the coding standard and in particular against the MISRA standard.

 For those rules which are not automatable, a manual review is performed before any major release.